-- Consequently, based on the principles of free market, economic policy of the government on one hand will be focused on further development of private sector and solution of problems existing there, which will promote strengthening private sector and generation of jobs in the country, and on the other hand will ensure support to the groups of population, which need this the most, until reaching desirable level of economic development. - With purpose of macroeconomic stability and effective implementation of the budgetary process: Permanent process of optimization of expenses will be continued, which will be focused on release of resources and their distribution to priorities.
-Besides, administrative expenses will be reduced and their future increase in future will be limited; Perfection of programme budget principles will be ensured; Transparency of budget will be increased; The state debt will be maintained against GDP on the level, which will ensure stable credit rating and positive investment image of the country; Effective coordination of fiscal and monetary policy will be ensured; Temporary measures, envisaged by the legislation will be used for purpose of mobilization of the budget revenues for funding large scale projects, important for the country's development; Independence of national bank will be untouched; Increase of crediting in GEL will be promoted. - Tax administration will be improved.
-Seizures of business accounts will never happen without the Court decision. - ✤ With the regard to improving access to finances, existing programmes for promoting entrepreneurship will be improved, they will be optimized in terms of improving efficiency. - With purpose of promotion of effective relations between the government and business, entire space - "Business House" will be established, where all respective agencies will provide services to business based on one stop principle.
-Consequently, business will spend less time and resources for getting respective resources. - With purpose of stimulating economic growth in Georgia, besides improvement of business climate the government of Georgia plans implementation of large scale reforms.
+- Consequently, based on the principles of free market, economic policy of the government on one hand will be focused on further development of private sector and solution of problems existing there which will promote strengthening of private sector and generation of jobs in the country, and on the other hand will ensure supporting the groups of population, who need this the most, until reaching desirable level of economic development. - With purpose of macroeconomic stability and effective implementation of the budgetary process: Permanent process of optimization of expenses will be continued that will be focused on release of resources and their distribution to priorities.
+Besides, administrative expenses will be reduced and their future increase will be limited; Perfection of programme budget principles will be ensured; Transparency of budget will be increased, the state debt will be maintained against GDP on the level that will ensure stable credit rating and positive investment image of the country; Effective coordination of fiscal and monetary policy will be ensured; Temporary measures, envisaged by the legislation will be used to mobilize budget revenues and fund large scale projects that are important for the country's development; Independence of national bank will be untouched; Increase of crediting in GEL will be promoted. - Tax administration will be improved.
+Seizures of business accounts will never happen without the Court decision. - With the regard to improving access to finances, existing programmes for promoting entrepreneurship will be improved, they will be optimized in terms of improving efficiency. - With purpose of promotion of effective relations between the government and business, entire space "Business House" will be established, where all respective agencies will provide services to business based on one stop principle.
+Consequently, business will spend less time and resources for getting respective resources. - With purpose of stimulating economic growth in Georgia, besides improvement of business climate the government of Georgia plans implementation of large scale reforms. - Signing EU Georgia Association Agreement, in particular DCFTA, Georgia gets important opportunities for its economy in terms of increase of export, attracting investments and improving productivity in the country. - The agreement was signed with EFTA, negotiations on free trade were finalized with Chinese People's Republic, negotiations on free trade agreement are underway with

-- Signing EU Georgia Association Agreement, in particular DCFTA, Georgia gets important opportunities for its economy, in terms of increase of export, attracting investments and improving productivity in the country. - The agreement was signed with EFTA; negotiations on free trade were finalized with Chinese People's Republic; negotiations on free trade agreement are underway with Hong -Kong; and the negotiations on expending free trade agreement will be conducted with Turkey.
+Hong-Kong and the negotiations on expending free trade agreement will be conducted with Turkey.
 Work for development of liberal trade regimes will be continued with priority countries.
-Consequently, export potential of Georgian products and diversification will be improved. - The government's policy will be focused on strengthening economic component of diplomatic representations of Georgia abroad and implementation of the system of commercial attaches.
+Consequently, export potential of Georgian products and diversification will be improved.

+The government's policy will be focused on strengthening economic component of diplomatic representations of Georgia abroad and implementation of the system of commercial attaches.